mayouni/stzlib/libraries/stzlib/doc/narrations/stz-narration-stzstring-viz-find.md

 ### 2. Visual Enhancement

-We can add a visual dimension by using the "viz" prefix with Find(), making the positions easy to spot:
+We can add a visual dimension by using the `viz` prefix with `Find()`, making the positions easy to spot:

 ```ring
 ? o1.vizFind("ring")